gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

    procedure P (V : access T; X : access constant T);

-When the type of a formal parameter is of anonymous access then, from the caller's perspective, its level is seen to be at least as deep as that of the type of the corresponding actual parameter (whatever that actual parameter might be) - meaning any actual can be used for an anonymous access parameter without the use
+When the type of a formal parameter is of an anonymous access type then, from the caller's perspective, its level is seen to be at least as deep as that of the type of the corresponding actual parameter (whatever that actual parameter might be) - meaning any actual can be used for an anonymous access parameter without the use